 - And finally, add in the vanilla extract.
 Give the vanilla cake batter a good mix and pour it into prepared tins.

-- To assemble this awesomely moist and fluffy homemade vanilla cake, start by leveling and layering the cakes.
+- To assemble this awesome moist and fluffy homemade vanilla cake, start by leveling and layering the cakes.
 Since I made mine in only 2 cake pans, I layered each tier into 2 (with a serrated knife) so that I got 4 layers of cake in total.
 See here for more tips on how to layer cakes.

 - Apply buttercream frosting between each cake layer and stack the layers up.
 Follow that by giving the vanilla layer cake a thin crumb coat.
 Place the crumb-coat frosted cake in the fridge for about 20 minutes for the buttercream crumb coat to set.